baronnotario/craft_beer_recommendation/README.md

 ### Data building and cleansing

 #### This work can be found at Data folder.
 It has been got a final dataframe from a 2 columns .txt file to use testing code deceloping the recommender engines included in this repository, as well as study data structure and analyze it.
-Tasks and steps are described in a README included in this Data folder as well as the manual to run the notebooks inside.
+Tasks and steps are described in a README included in this Data folder as well as the instructions to run the notebooks inside.

 ### Developing recommender engines: